 Next, you’ll upload your profile and cover images for your Facebook page.
-It’s essential to create a lasting first impression, so choose your images wisely.
+Creating a lasting first impression is essential, so choose your images wisely.

 Make sure the photos you choose align with your brand and are easily identifiable with your business.